About

 Elena Machado Sáez is a

-Professor of English at Bucknell University, where she teaches courses on contemporary American, US Latino/a, and Caribbean diaspora literatures.
+Professor of English at Bucknell University, where she teaches courses on contemporary American, US Latinx, and Caribbean diaspora literatures.
 She earned her PhD in English at SUNY Stony Brook and her undergraduate degree in English at Fordham University.
+She also completed a

 She is author of